John Y. Mason: Personal life

 In 1821 Mason married Mary Ann Fort (d.
 1870), the daughter of a prominent land-owner but whose family did not have a tradition of political service as extensive as the southside Masons and Youngs.
 The newlyweds lived at Fortsville, a house her father built in a plantation which straddled three counties.
 They had twelve children who survived infancy.
-Five sons and daughters sons reached adulthood, including Lewis Fort Mason (b. circa 1825), who survived the Civil War and became a schoolteacher in Southampton County.
+Five sons and daughters reached adulthood, including Lewis Fort Mason (b. circa 1825), who survived the Civil War and became a schoolteacher in Southampton County.
 His sister Elizabeth Harris Mason (1830-1881) married Petersburg lawyer Roscoe Briggs Heath, who served as Assistant Adjutant General and Chief of Staff to C.S.A.
-General Joseph R. Anderson before resigning for health reasons and dying during the conflict, and her sister married Archer Anderson.
-John Young Mason Jr. (1823-1862) also died in Virginia during the conflict and his mother's lifetime.
+General Joseph R. Anderson before resigning for health reasons and dying during the Civil War, and her sister married Archer Anderson.
+John Young Mason Jr. (1823-1862) also died in Virginia during the war and his mother's lifetime.
 St. George Tucker Mason (1844-1844) enlisted in the 12th Virginia Infantry without his mother's permission and later in the 13th Virginia Cavalry, and was wounded several times but survived the war, then was pardoned and graduated from the Virginia Military Institute (VMI), but returned to Europe and renounced his U.S. citizenship for that of France and enlisted in the French Foreign Legion and served in Algeria before dying of dysentery in what later became Saigon, Vietnam.
-Simon Blount Mason (1848-1925) graduated from VMI after the conflict and became a merchant and railroad executive in Hanover County, Virginia.
+Simon Blount Mason (1848-1925) graduated from VMI after the Civil War and became a merchant and railroad executive in Hanover County, Virginia.